 For more updated and specific information regarding application and admission, please visit the Tennessee State University homepage on PTCAS.

 Admission to the DPT program at TSU is a competitive process with admission to the program occurring once annually.
 A maximum of 36 students are enrolled in each class.
 A Bachelor’s degree is required by the end of the spring semester in the year you expect to start the PT program.

 The application submission period begins in July when PTCAS opens the application portal.
-The deadline for applications is October 1.
+There are two application deadlines: one for those applying via early decision and one for those applying via regular application.
+Please refer to PTCAS for particulars.
+The deadline for those applying via regular application is October 1.